 There were no statistically significant effects of treatment or trends on primary or secondary mechanistic measures.
 Medial prefrontal GMV showed no decrease over 12 months in either group (Figure 2).
 N-back performance (% correct) improved by 10% in both groups over 12 months (Table S3 and Figure S1).
-The task engaged the predicted fronto-parietal executive network with greater BOLD activation in the more difficult 2 back versus the 1 back condition (Figure S2).
+The task engaged the predicted fronto-parietal executive network with greater BOLD activation in the more difficult 2-back vs 1-back condition (Figure S2).
 A treatment by time interaction was observed in a small 10 voxel region of left middle frontal gyrus but this was driven by 4 outliers (Figure S2).
 Circulating cytokine concentrations were stable and unaffected by treatment (Figure 2; Table S2).
 CRP and IL6 inter-correlated and both correlated with BMI (p<.005) at baseline and at 6 and 12 months.
 There were no systematic cytokine correlations with clinical PANSS subscale scores or Calgary depression self-ratings.

 Ratings on the 7-point Compliance scale decreased throughout the study; from 90% fully or partially engaged and compliant at 2 months to 80%, 75% and 70% at 6,9 and 12 months (Table S4).
-Analysis of the effect of treatment in participants with maximal compliance ratings (score of 7) did not reveal a statistically significant or trend towards a benefit of minocycline on the primary or secondary symptom ratings.
+Analysis of the effect of treatment in participants with maximal compliance ratings (score of 7) did not reveal a statistically significant, or trend towards a benefit of minocycline on the primary or secondary symptom ratings.
 Minocycline was assayed in 56 plasma samples from the minocycline group at 6 months and was detectable in 32 (57%).
-Analysis of the effect of treatment on subscales in the 32 participants with detectable minocycline levels versus the placebo group did not reveal any statistically significant or trend towards benefit of minocycline.
+Analysis of the effect of treatment on subscales in the 32 participants with detectable minocycline levels versus the placebo group did not reveal any statistically significant, or trend towards benefit of minocycline.

 The prevalence of EPSEs was low and there were no group differences Tables (S5-S8).
 67 Adverse events (AEs) were reported for participants in the placebo group and 60 in the minocycline group Table S9).
 The most common were gastro-intestinal (n=31), psychiatric (n= 24), neurological (mostly headache; n=24) and dermatological (n=18).
 Admission to hospital is defined as a Serious Adverse Events.
-All admissions were for intensification of psychosis 18 of which occurred 10 of the minocycline group and 10 admission occurred in 7 placebo treated patients.
+All admissions were for intensification of psychosis, 18 of which occurred: 10 of the minocycline group, and 10 admissions occurred in 7 placebo treated patients.
 One patient on placebo was admitted with deep venous thrombosis.
 No deaths occurred during the study.

 Discussion